 July 29, 1919, Times Square, New York.
 Frazee trades pitcher Carl Mays to the Yankees for $40,000 and 2 players you don't need to remember, as they never did much for either club.
 There was a hell of a to-do about this, as Mays had jumped the Sox and was suspended, and, at the time, the rules said you couldn't trade a suspended player.

 Due to circumstances that Frazee should have been able to control, but didn't, he had to get rid of the biggest power hitter in the game, Babe Ruth.
 So he sold the Babe to the Yankees, mainly because Yankee owner Jacob Ruppert was willing to pay $125,000 for Ruth's contract; while the other possibility, the White Sox, were run by Charlie Comiskey, a notorious cheapstake.
-(His parsimony led to a problem with that year's World Series.)
+(His parsimony led to a problem with that year's World Series, as you may be aware.)

 So if you're a Red Sox fan, don't blame Frazee for what happened: He didn't have much choice, unless he wanted the press and the public to think Ruth was running the team.
 From 1918 to the present...
 Yankees 27, Red Sox 0.
 Without cheating, anyway.